 The Vice-President shall assist the president as presiding officer and shall perform all duties as incident to the office of Vice-President and other duties, as may be prescribed by the Board of Directors or President.
-The Vice-President is limited to serving two (2) consecutive one-year (1) terms as vice-president, which may be in addition to two (2), three-year (3) terms of service on the Board of Directors.
+The Vice-President is limited to serving two (2) consecutive one-year terms as Vice-President, which may be in addition to three (3) consecutive three-year terms of service on the Board of Directors.